 Ask Henry about MM2HMalaysia My Second Home (MM2H) is a renewable Social Visit Pass (multiple-entry visa) administered by MOTAC.
 It lets eligible foreigners reside in Malaysia long-term without giving up their home citizenship.

-Applications must be submitted through a licensed MM2H agent accredited under the Tourism Industry Act 1992.
-Henry can connect you with the right people.
+All applications must be submitted through a licensed MM2H agent accredited under the Tourism Industry Act 1992.
+Henry can connect you with the right people and help you find a qualifying property.

 Must be placed in a Malaysian bank within 90 days of approval.
 From the second year onward, up to 50% may be withdrawn for approved expenses: property purchase (SPA required), children's education, or medical expenses.